taemon1337/ec-manager/packer/README.md

 2. A manifest.json file is created in the build directory with AMI details

-## Integration with ami-migrate
+## Integration with ec-manager

-The AMIs built with these configurations are compatible with the ami-migrate tool.
-They are automatically tagged with "Status=latest" which allows ami-migrate to track and manage AMI versions.
+The AMIs built with these configurations are compatible with the ec-manager tool.
+They are automatically tagged with "Status=latest" which allows ec-manager to track and manage AMI versions.